revolution-messaging/NGP-Forms/readme.txt

 If you want to have a default donation source, put it in the embed tag and then override it with a querystring source when you need to.

+You can set custom thanks URL for the donation process by putting the url in the embed tag:

+`[ngp_show_donation thanks_url="/thanks-for-your-donation"]`

+The donations thanks URL defaults to: `/thank-you-for-your-contribution`

 `[ngp_show_volunteer]`

+You can set custom thanks URL for the donation process by putting the url in the embed tag:

+`[ngp_show_volunteer thanks_url="/thanks-for-your-work-pledge"]`

+The volunteer thanks URL defaults to: `/thank-you-for-volunteering`

 `[ngp_show_signup]`

+You can set custom thanks URL for the email signup process by putting the url in the embed tag:

+`[ngp_show_signup thanks_url="/thanks-for-signing-up-for-incessant-emails"]`

+The email signup thanks URL defaults to: `/thank-you-for-signing-up`

 === Suggested Donation jQuery ===